rackerlabs/support-how-to/content/how-to/rackspace-intelligence/working-with-alarms-checks-entities-notifications-and-notification-plans-in-rackspace/index.md

 ### Entities

-To view the configuration information for a specific item, you typically start off with a list of all the entities that have been set up and configured for your system.
+To view the configuration information for a specific item, you typically start with a list of all the entities that you have set up and configured for your system.

-To obtain a list of entities, on the Rackspace Intelligence interface, perform the following steps:
+To obtain a list of entities on the Rackspace Intelligence interface, perform the following steps:

 1. Click **Monitor** and then click the **Entities** tab.
 2. To view details about a specific entity, click the link for the entity.
-The top of the details page shows information about the  entity.
+The top of the **Details** page shows information about the  entity.

 ### Checks

-Rackspace Intelligence lets you view the configuration of checks that were created for an entity.
+Rackspace Intelligence lets you view configuration of an entity's checks.
 Customers with dedicated accounts can use remote checks.
 Remote checks monitor an entity's Internet connectivity.
 Remote checks are performed by attempting to contact the entity from outside the entity.
 For more information, see